MiDataInt/mdi-apps-framework/shiny/shared/README.md

 in <code>sessionEnv</code>.
 This enables hotfixes and rolling updates without server restart, only a page reload.

-The **optional** folder is similar to **session** except that, unlike the latter, optional scripts are not sourced unless specifically requested by an app via a 'require' directive in its <code>config.yml</code> files.
-Otherwise, the optional and session folders have a similar structure, scope, and purpose.

 The **static** folder has fixed content for populating the main framework pages with text, mostly via markdown rendered in R with
 <code>includeMarkdown(file.path('static/xxx.md'))</code>.